Tuwaiq-Academy-Training/Week-One-Project/README.md

 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others.
 * You should implement DRY principles for the rest of your life :smile:
 * As a user you have to be able to navigate some information and display it.
-* There needs to be a plan before hand that needs to be aproved by your instructor.
 * The use of Bootstrap .
 * you have use API